Hierarchies in MakeItMakeSense.io

 - Client-Provided

-array in the input.
-This is the standard structure sent by the frontendNodeFormModal
+hierarchyAssignmentsArray (Primary): The server first checks if the client provides ahierarchyAssignmentsarray in the input.
+This is the standard structure sent by the frontendNodeFormModal.
+If present:- Extracts

 - Validates the node type is allowed at the specified level